-See, the way that Google AdWords works is that it considers ALL of the above factors to determine the quality of your bid.
+See, the way that Google Ads (formerly Google AdWords) works is that it considers ALL of the above factors to determine the quality of your bid.
 Then, based on these factors, it ranks ads according to relevance and quality.
 The highest ranking ad then has to pay only the maximum amount of the bidder below it, and so on, which means that, ultimately, everybody wins, though those with the better all around ads do come out on top.

 If you want your ad to be the best, not just in terms of bid but in terms of quality, which is what it takes to make it to the top of Google, then contact us at Look to the Right.
 We understand all of the factors considered by Google Ads (formerly Google AdWords) and can make your ad suitable to all of its requirements so that it can shine and earn your business the attention it deserves.
 Trust us to take you to the top every time, and you won’t be sorry.